 The study showed that Vietnam War Veterans were severely adversely affected by PTSD and similar psychological conditions.

-There has been a lot of speculation as to why Vietnam-era Veterans seemed to have a higher prevalence of PTSD than other military Veterans, including Veterans and other conflicts.
+There has been a lot of speculation as to why Vietnam theater Veterans seemed to have a higher prevalence of PTSD than other military Veterans, including Veterans and other conflicts.
 Over the years, studies and psychiatrist opinions have coalesced to offer a few explanations:

 These aspects combined may have caused PTSD to develop at a greater rate among Vietnam War Veterans.

 If you or a loved one served in Vietnam and developed PTSD at any point afterward because of events you experienced or witnessed during that time, you could be eligible for compensation.
-The VA may award you with disability benefits if your PTSD has severe symptoms that impact your ability to work, social life, or carry out day-to-day tasks.
+The VA may award you with disability benefits if your PTSD has severe symptoms that impact your ability to work, your social life, or your ability to carry out day-to-day tasks.

-If you served in the Vietnam War and developed PTSD, you should qualify for disability compensation from the VA.
+A Vietnam Veteran who receives a PTSD diagnosis will likely qualify for disability compensation from the VA.
 This is true regardless of whether you initially applied for compensation years ago or never applied for benefits.

 There’s no expiration date for applying for VA disability compensation.
 You must prove that you served in the Vietnam War and experienced one or more traumatic stressor events.
 That’s easier said than done, but knowledgeable Veterans law attorneys can help you.